lswifty2017/beach-ballerinas/content/classes/jazz.md

   dance!

-  Kids learn basic Jazz dancing techniques and exercises to assost with co-ordiantion and develop motor skills
+  Kids learn basic Jazz dancing techniques and exercises to assist with co-ordiantion and develop motor skills

   Passive stretching

-  choreograpghy to fun and upbeated songs suitable for this age group
+  choreography to fun and up beated songs suitable for this age group
 image: /assets/ballet-tutu.jpg
 ---